-There are two questions that we need to answer here: the technical question on how software is used to create and use a chat room, but also the setting up of the operation of running a chat room and the human jobs required to maintain and run the chat room.
-Chat rooms are a form of communication in some ways, like forums, but they work in a very different way, as chat rooms are asynchronous, which means you are chatting in real-time.
+There are two questions that we need to answer here: the technical question on how software is used to create and use a virtual chat room, but also the setting up of the operation of running a chat room and the human jobs required to maintain and run the chat room.
+Chat rooms are a form of communication in some ways, like forums, but they work in a very different way, as public chat rooms are asynchronous, which means you are chatting in real-time.

 I will also go into some of the work as to how the software interacts with the server or hosting, if you want to know more about the history of chat rooms please read our article.

 Find the definition of a chat room here.

 The technical stuff needed to run a chat room